Innovator Founder Visa

 I am not the sole founder of my business.
 Can I apply?

 Yes you can still apply.
 Applicants do not need to be the sole founders of their businesses.
 Whilst multiple innovators in the same company can receive endorsements, each applicant must have been endorsed in their own right.
-For new business applications each innovator applicant must also be able to demonstrate that they have their own £50,000 available to invest in the company.

-Where there are co-directors in a company who are both applying for initial permission on the basis of endorsements issued in the innovator route you will need to be satisfied that they both have the required investment funds in their own right.
+Where there are co-directors in a company who are both applying for initial permission on the basis of endorsements issued in the

 I am only an investor in the company running a new business.
 Can I apply?